kamilmazurek/spring-beans-explained/README.md

 You should see the **Hello!** message displayed 🙂

+## Understanding the Spring IoC Container

+The Spring IoC Container is a core component of the Spring Framework that creates, manages, and wires beans.
+Instead of manually instantiating and linking objects, the container handles it automatically.

+It follows the Inversion of Control (IoC) principle, where the framework, rather than the application, is responsible for object creation and dependency injection.
+This approach keeps code focused on business logic and makes it more modular, testable, and maintainable.

+### Why the Spring IoC Container Is Useful
+* **Automatic Object Instantiation:** Creates and configures beans based on annotations, XML, or Java classes.
+* **Dependency Injection (DI):** Injects required dependencies into beans so classes don’t have to construct or locate them manually.
+* **Lifecycle Handling:** Manages bean initialization and, where applicable, destruction.
+* **Scope Flexibility:** Supports singleton, prototype, request, or session scopes depending on application needs.

+I think of the IoC container as a combination of a “bean factory” and a “dependency manager.”
+Developers define which beans exist and how they depend on each other, and the container takes care of their creation, management, and wiring automatically.

 ## Disclaimer

 THIS SOFTWARE AND ANY ACCOMPANYING DOCUMENTATION (INCLUDING, BUT NOT LIMITED TO, THE README.MD FILE) ARE PROVIDED